 Making things Easier for the Colourist

 Aside from how hand inking can produce undesirable results, digital inking also (in my humble opinion) makes things easier on your colourist.
-My method of digital coloring is to put the inked image on a top layer in Photoshop, set the layer’s blend mode to multiply, and do all the colouring underneath, on lower layers.
-This method will get rid of some of the lighter smudges that hand inking leaves, but not all of them.
+My method of digital coloring is to put the inked image on a top layer in Photoshop, set the layer’s blend mode to multiply, and do all the colouring underneath on lower layers.
+This method will get rid of some of the lighter smudges that hand inking leaves, but not all.
 Also, it does nothing for the darker spots or the inking strokes that are evident in the larger inked areas.

 This is the stage when I normally notice problems with hand inking and, by that time, I could have paid for the art weeks or even months ago if I was accumulating the art progressively so that I wouldn’t get hit with a big bill all at once.
 At that point, it’s too late to send the art back to the artist so they can clean it up.
 It’s now in the hands of the colourist (or someone else) to clean up the artifacts and peculiarities left by hand inking.
 In my case, it’s up to me to fix it (as it should be, as I missed the problems and approved the art in the first place.)

-On the left is the original artwork I approved, and on the right is the piece after I cleaned it up because there was no digital inking.
+On the left is the original artwork I approved, and on the right is the piece after I cleaned it up because there was initially no digital inking.
 At a distance, there doesn’t seem to be much wrong with the image on the left other than the pencil lines near the image border, which would be easy enough to remove, right?
 But if you look closer, you’ll also see dots here and there.
-Worse yet, this is the version the artist was supposed to have cleaned up — I’d already sent it back to him because there was massive smudging and dots all over the place, so I figured that would be enough to get the job done properly.
+Worse yet, this is the version the artist was supposed to have cleaned up.
+I’d already sent it back to him because there were massive smudging and dots all over the place.
+I figured that would be enough to get the job done properly.

 I was wrong.

-When I went back to the piece a week or so later to begin colouring it, I noticed there were all manner of smudges, dots, inking strokes, and pencil lines still on the piece because no digital inking and clean up was involved.
+When I went back to the piece a week or so later to begin colouring, I noticed there was all manner of smudges, dots, inking strokes, and pencil lines still on the piece.
+This was because no digital inking and clean up was involved.
 Have a look for yourself close up.

-(Clean lines are also especially important for my projects because I include a printer friendly, black and white version of my digital products with the colour version.)
+(Clean lines are also especially important for my projects because I include a printer friendly, black and white version of my digital products.)

 Here is the final piece, after I spent several days cleaning it up.
 It took me about one-third of the time to colour it as it did to clean it up.